gabeantonio/project_mastermind/README.md

 4. Then, I want to also create a list that will hold the player's guesses as the game progresses.
 5. I want to create a variable that will hold the allowed attempts at guessing as well as the word length.
 (10 attemps, 4 numbers - as stated in the prompt).
 6. I then want to write a function that will handle the winning logic.
+7. Then, I can write logic for what to do when a user attempts a guess the combination.